Boltie/PassGen/README.md

 `-l [int]` Provide an integer to denote the length of generated passwords.

 `-r` Denotes repeating characters allowed.
-No need to provide anything else.

 `-s [string]` Provide a string containing only 0's or 1's to flag which sets to utilise.
 Set order = lower/upper/digit/punctuation.
 By default, all sets are enabled (e.g. `-s 1111`).